KeaganRieder/Atomation/README.md

 * Biome Map (Bottom Right)

 ###### Elevation Map
-The Elevation map is generated using a form of fractal noise called [Simplex noise](# "Defined by Godot's FastNoiseLite Class").
+The Elevation map is generated using a form of fractal noise called Simplex noise (Defined by Godot's FastNoiseLite Class).
 The map generated using Simplex noise, contains a range of float values between -1 and 1. which are used to determine how high or low a given point is, with -1 one being the lowest well 1 is the highest.

 ###### Heat Map
 The Heat map is generated form combing the [Elevation Map](#Elevation-Map) and the equator heat map.
 The Map generated during this step has float values which range between -1 and 1.
-And is used to determine how [hot](# "Closer to -1") or [cold](# "closer to 1") a given point is.
+And is used to determine how hot(Closer to -1) or cold (closer to 1) a given point is.

 ```C#
 private float[,] GenerateEquatorHeat(Vector2 origin, int width, int height)